 The Group and the Bank hold a portfolio of long-term fixed-rate loans for which the Group and the Bank have the option to propose to revise the interest rate at periodic reset dates.
 These reset rights are limited to the market rate at the time of revision in which the Group and the Bank have an option to either accept the revised rate or redeem the loan at par without penalty.
 The Group and the Bank have determined that the contractual cash flows of these loans are SPPI because the option varies with the interest rate in consideration for the time value of money, credit risk, and other basic lending risks and costs associated with the principal amount outstanding.

-NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 30 JUNE 2023 AND FOR THE THREE-MONTH AND SIX-MONTH PERIODS THEN ENDED
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 30 SEPTEMBER 2023 AND FOR THE THREE-MONTH AND NINE-MONTH PERIODS THEN ENDED

-(ii) Classification (continued)
+- (e) Financial assets and financial liabilities (continued) - (ii) Classification (continued)

 Non-recourse loans